 After extensive review, here are all the errors I found in the last two auctions:

-Jonny writes that some in the whiskey community seem to think there is "a grand conspiracy perpetrated by shadowy figures maliciously manipulating the world prices for whiskey."
+The magazine states that some in the whiskey community seem to think there is "a grand conspiracy perpetrated by shadowy figures maliciously manipulating the world prices for whiskey."
 But does anyone actually think that?
 Do you?
 Of course not.
 This a "Straw Man" argument: you mischaracterize an opposing viewpoint in a way that's easy to defeat, then you triumphantly defeat it.
-It's a common tactic politicians use to falsely criticize their opposition -- and the exact kind of "inflammatory" rhetoric that Jonny claims he is above.
+It's a common tactic politicians use to falsely criticize their opposition -- and the kind of "inflammatory" rhetoric that the arrticle accuses us of.

 WHAT IS REALLY GOING ON?